How much is car insurance in Wisconsin?

 Car insurance rates in Wisconsin by model year

-The vehicle you drive also affects Wisconsin car insurance rates.
-For example, newer cars cost more to repair since they have expensive parts, such as collision warning systems, cameras, and anti-theft devices.
+The car you drive also impacts car insurance rates in Wisconsin.
+For example, newer cars usually cost more to fix because they have pricey parts like collision warning systems, cameras and anti-theft features.

 L O A D I N G